Raijeee/SleepSync/README.md

 ```
 This is the python code behind the <LoginScreen> in KivyMD.
 KivyMD provides python with all the inputs through its unique ids (in this case username and password) and python is able to check the credibility of the inputs by communicating with the database through the query_user and query_password functions.
 If the username doesn't exist in the database, the KivyMD text will change to "Error: User does not exist" and if the password doesn't match with the username, the KivyMD text will change to "Error: Wrong Password".

+I had trouble when I had to match credientials with the input from KivyMD.
+I had to firstly utilize the functions that I have created (eg. verify_password) but what I was stuck on is how to deny logins for someone who inputted the wrong string.
+To fix this, I have utilized if statements, the first if to verify if the username entered is even in the database (if not it will print "Error: user does not exist") and a second if statement to verify if the password is correct, with the verify_password function.
+By splitting up the two checks with two if statements, I was able to verify each inputs with the databases credientials.

 ### Registration Logic

 ```.py